ketki16j/scRNA-Seq-Seurat/analysis2/README.md

 It is not perfect but it does help to make the two data sets more comparable.

 If you want to further improve the result, there are several parameters that one may consider to tune (all parameters above are either default or by gut feeling so there should be space for improvement).
-First of all, the FindIntegrationAnchors function chooses genes for integration based on their frequencies being identified as highly variable genes in individual data sets.
-Therefore, the nfeatures parameter when doing FindVariableFeatures on the two data sets definitely influence the gene set for integration.
+First of all, the ```FindIntegrationAnchors``` function chooses genes for integration based on their frequencies being identified as highly variable genes in individual data sets.
+Therefore, the ```nfeatures``` parameter when doing ```FindVariableFeatures``` on the two data sets definitely influence the gene set for integration.
 Next, since the anchoring step is the crucial step in Seurat integration, any parameter substantially affect the anchoring procedure can change the final integration.
-For instance, the FindIntegrationAnchors function chooses 2000 genes with the highest frequencies of being highly variable genes in individual data sets for integration by default, and this number of genes for integration can be changed by setting the anchor.features parameter in the FindIntegrationAnchors function.
-Similar to the issue of how many PCs to use for making tSNE/UMAP and clustering, one needs to decide which CCs to use to define cross-data-set neighbors, as set in the dims parameter.
+For instance, the ```FindIntegrationAnchors``` function chooses 2000 genes with the highest frequencies of being highly variable genes in individual data sets for integration by default, and this number of genes for integration can be changed by setting the anchor.features parameter in the ```FindIntegrationAnchors``` function.
+Similar to the issue of how many PCs to use for making tSNE/UMAP and clustering, one needs to decide which CCs to use to define cross-data-set neighbors, as set in the ```dims``` parameter.
 This is another parameter which can influence the result.
-There are more parameters which can affect in the same function, including k.anchor, k.filter and k.score, although they may not be the first parameters that you want to start with.
+There are more parameters which can affect in the same function, including ```k.anchor```, ```k.filter``` and ```k.score```, although they may not be the first parameters that you want to start with.
 Similarly, in thefunction IntegrateData used at the next step there is also the dims parameter, that you may want to change as well.

 It is worth to mention that Seurat also provides another strategy for integrative analysis, which is data transfer.
 It is used when there is an existed annotated reference data, and one wants to use the reference data to assist cell type/state annotation of a new query data.
 The major differences between data integration and data transfer include: